Getting to Appointments on Time: A Guide for Autistic Minds

 Here are a few helpful things to prep ahead:

-• Pack your bag (include sensory aids, snacks, water, documents)
+• Pack your bag, including sensory aids, snacks, water, and documents

-• Lay out clothes you want to wear
+• Lay out the clothes you plan to wear

 • Make a to-do or checklist for the morning

-• Write down the appointment address and contact info
+• Write down the appointment address and contact information

-This can reduce mental load the next day and prevent last-minute panic.
+This can reduce mental load the next day and help prevent last-minute panic.

 Here are a few tools and tips that may help: